 - The Chevron recruiter told us that the "Chevron Family" is a huge part of their culture.
 They know each other, their spouses and children.
 They coordinate events together and invest in one another.
 This reminded us greatly of the band family.
 There are no rivalries in band.
 We are one.
 We support fellow sections and cheer when the other performs.
 We are there when a band needs us and support those who will come after us.
 All of that leads into respect.
 No one ever made it to the top of a company by being disrespectful.
 Class

 - We understand that we represent our university everywhere we go just like we will the companies we work for.
 We are direct reflections of the type of student who is at our institution and will be reflections of the employees we work with.
 We hold ourselves to a higher standard and exhibit class at all times.
 When we march into an opposing school's stadium it is common that fans yell inappropriate things at us.
 We smile and take care of our business.
 We are there to support our team and represent our school and we will always show class.Leadership

 - The number one thing the recruiters told us that they look for on a resume is leadership experience.
 Well, college bands are full of leaders!
 We have squad leaders, section leaders, captains, drum majors, etc. We manage teams and report to leadership on a weekly basis.
 This is another great example of translating the band life to the work life.
 Companies want to hire the next CEO or Vice President.
 They want the men and women that are going to lead by example and take their company to the next level.
 College band members are the people they want leading their companies.

-For those seniors who are about to graduate in December or next May, you should be proud of your experience in band.
+For those seniors who are about to graduate, you should be proud of your experience in band.
 Don't forget to add it to your resume and talk about your experience.
 You never know when you will be deep in interviews, tied with another candidate in GPA, internships and study abroad experience for a job which could make the band the lone differential between you.
 You have been conditioned to be a great employee and recruiters know that.
 Now go out and show them why you were a great hire!